Breville BES870XL Barista Express Espresso Machine (An In-depth Review)

 Whether you’re an espresso newbie or an expert; you’ll be enjoying amazing quality espresso based drinks every day if you pick up the BES870XL.
-It’s rare for a coffee maker to meet the needs for both novices and experts (at the same time)…so let me explain.
+It’s rare for a coffee maker to meet the needs of both novices and experts (at the same time)…so let me explain.

-If you’re a novice, or just feeling lazy – start with the the pressurized baskets.
+If you’re a novice, or just feeling lazy – start with the pressurised baskets.
 These remove the need to perfectly dial in the shot by adjusting grind settings and grind amount.
 You’ll still have to tinker around but there is a larger margin for error.
 But you can see the pressure on the dial, and adjust accordingly.
 You’ll still be able to pull a great shot of espresso, even if you’re a beginner (1).

 The 1 and 2 cup buttons are going to be programmed for volume only.
 They are not set for a ’30 second’ shot or a ’20 second’ shot.

 The custom controls on the Express give you several ways of modifying your shot of espresso, so you can dial it in at a high level.
 The Dose control lets you vary the grind amount in each cup, between 19 and 22g of ground coffee, which defines the coffee-to-water ratio.
-The grind size control lets you choose from 16 levels of fineness, which affects the extraction (and flavor) of your espresso (2).
+The grind size control lets you choose from 16 levels of fineness, which affects the extraction (and flavour) of your espresso (2).